ErykDevZebra/ExampleUserFilterLinux/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-Compiling the filter requires Ubuntu operating system with GNU gcc compiler installed.
+Compiling the filter requires Ubuntu operating system with GNU gcc compiler installed and CMake.
 Having Aurora™ Vision Studio [Runtime](https://www.adaptive-vision.com/en/user_area/download/) downloaded is also mandatory for header files.

 CMake installation on Ubuntu